abhirampai/my_blog/src/_blogs/apache_kafka_from_scratch_part_2.md

     partition_index => INT32
 ```

-Now lets look into how we can get all these data.
+Now let's look into how we can get all this data.

 ## Cluster metadata file